fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 > The `vue` folder in the FusionCharts Suite XT package is available from v3.13.0.

-> It is recommended that you copy the JavaScript files of the `vue` folder from `fusioncharts-suite-xt > integrations > vue > js` to your project folder.
+> We recommend to copy the JavaScript files of the `vue` folder from `fusioncharts-suite-xt > integrations > vue > js` to your project folder.

 Following is the list of JavaScript files present in your `fusioncharts-suite-xt > js` folder: